-The duration and impact of COVID-19 is currently unknown and the Canadian federal and provincial governments have enacted subsidies and other stimulus in an attempt to stabilize economic conditions.
+Through the duration of COVID-19, the Canadian federal and provincial governments enacted subsidies and other stimulus in an attempt to stabilize economic conditions.
 Since the pandemic was declared, certain tenants of Skyline Commercial REIT have required financial assistance in the form of rental deferrals or participation in the Canadian Emergency Commercial Rent Assistance ("CECRA") program.

-For 2020, Skyline Commercial REIT agreed to defer rental payments of approximately \$345 for certain tenants.
-These deferred rental payments are outstanding as of December 31, 2020.
+For 2021, Skyline Commercial REIT agreed to defer rental payments of approximately \$nil for certain tenants (2020 - \$345).
+The amount outstanding of these deferred rental payments is \$nil as of December 31, 2021 (December 31, 2020 - \$345).

 Skyline Commercial REIT's assessment of expected credit losses is subjective and is based upon forward looking assessments of collectability.
-As a result, any expected credit loss is uncertain and the assumptions upon which it is based may change due to the ongoing uncertainty caused by COVID-19.
+As a result, any expected credit loss is uncertain and the assumptions upon which it is based may change due to ongoing uncertainty caused by COVID-19.

-Skyline Commercial REIT has recognized a \$479 expense in other direct property costs representing its 25% rental contribution granted to tenants as part of the CECRA program for 2020.
+Skyline Commercial REIT has recognized an expense of \$nil (2020 - \$479) in other direct property costs representing its 25% rental contribution granted to tenants as part of the CECRA program for 2020.

-21. SUBSEQUENT EVENTS
+22. SUBSEQUENT EVENTS